tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 multiple ways.)
 I think this is the main novelty of all my open data studies; I've just been quantifying things that people didn't think to quantify.

-What I do

-Why I do what I do

-How that brought me to Socrata

-slides